Golden Minerals (AUMN) and Its Peers Head to Head Survey

 |15.60

-Golden Minerals’ peers have higher revenue and earnings than Golden Minerals.
-Golden Minerals is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Golden Minerals’ competitors have higher revenue and earnings than Golden Minerals.
+Golden Minerals is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Golden Minerals peers beat Golden Minerals on 9 of the 10 factors compared.
+Golden Minerals competitors beat Golden Minerals on 9 of the 10 factors compared.

 Golden Minerals Company Profile